 Every second matters on the internet.
 When it comes to your website, visitors expect fast results.
 In fact, most people expect your site to pop open in less than two seconds.
 And 40% hit the close button if a website doesn’t load within three seconds.

 Google cares deeply about speed, too.
 They’ve configured their search algorithm to push down any website that takes too long to load.
-Perhaps worst of all, a slow site kills sales and conversions.
+It can hurt your SEO.
+And perhaps worst of all, a slow site kills sales and conversions.
 A survey conducted by the folks at Acamai discovered that one extra second could slow conversions by 7%.

 Website speed is too important to ignore, but luckily it’s easy to fix.
 So, if you suspect your website is running slow, here are 9 big reasons why.